ruuda/rcl/docs/releasing.md

 It would be nice to turn this into a Nix flake check, but unfortunately that’s not easy due to tools downloading crate metadata on the fly.

+Also, verify that dependencies listed in `rcl --about` match the crate.

 ## Publishing

 ### Repository